TBBSparks/Team-Happiness/README.md

 ## Are certain geographical regions happier than others?

 Our map assigned a color value to the numerical value of the country's "Happiness Score".
 Geography does not appear to be a factor in a happiness score.
+The Americas seem to rank higher than other continents as a whole, but there are entire countries that were missing data, so we cannot be entirely sure it's a truthful data representation.
+(Africa has several countries not reporting data, therefore it had more 'white' on the map instead of 'blue'.
+Was data collected from these countries?
+If not, would this have darkened the African map?)

 ## Do familial status and age have any contributing factors to happiness scores?